dynamsoft-docs/license-server-docs/about/terms.md

 ## License Item

-A License Item contains a permit to use a product.
+A License Item contains a permit to use a product (for example, a license item can be described as a "10, 000-Barcode-Scan package for using Dynamsoft Barcode Reader within Browsers".
 The license item cannot be split.

-For instance, if a license item is for a 10,000-scan package for "Browser Deployment" of the Barcode Reader SDK, the full quota of scans cannot be split into multiple license items, each with its own quantity and purpose.

 ## Handshake Code